zulip/zulip/docs/testing/testing-with-django.md

 ### Template tests

 In [zerver/tests/test_templates.py](https://github.com/zulip/zulip/blob/master/zerver/tests/test_templates.py)
-we have a test that renders all of our back end templates with a "dummy" context, to make sure the templates don't have obvious errors.
+we have a test that renders all of our backend templates with a "dummy" context, to make sure the templates don't have obvious errors.
 (These tests won't catch all types of errors; they are just a first line of defense.)